olemke/planet/README.md

 ## Search/selection
 This script searches for Planet images and saves the results in a JSON file `NAME-results.json` in the current directory.
 NAME is specified in the `name` field of the configuration file.

-To run the script, execute the following command:

 ```bash
 python planet-search.py barbados-large-config.json
 ```